expectocode/telegram-analysis/README.md

-telegramAnalysis: Analyse Telegram chat logs easily
+telegram-analysis: Analyse Telegram chat logs easily
 =====================================

 A tool for working with the output of [telegram-history-dump](https://github.com/tvdstaaij/telegram-history-dump)